-- If an exposure has occurred, the affected area should be washed with soap and water immediately. - The clinical instructor must be notified of the incident or accident. - The clinical instructor will notify the facility's unit leader and the appropriate facility's incident form will be completed. - Injured students should be taken to the Emergency Department for true emergencies.
-Otherwise, go to the Prime Care on Hanes Mall Blvd., or student's own physician as soon as possible to start recommended treatment. - Accidents, injuries, or medical emergencies which occur at a clinical facility will be reported immediately to the Clinical Coordinator and ADN Department Chair by the clinical instructor.
+- If an exposure has occurred, the affected area should be washed with soap and water immediately. - The clinical instructor must be notified of the incident or accident. - The clinical instructor will notify the facility's unit leader and the appropriate facility's incident form will be completed. - Injured students should be taken to the Emergency Department for if the student is injured in the clinical setting.
+Otherwise, the student should go to the Prime Care on Hanes Mall Blvd., or student's own physician when applicable and as soon as possible to start recommended treatment. - Accidents, injuries, or medical emergencies which occur at a clinical facility will be reported immediately to the Clinical Coordinator and ADN Department Chair by the clinical instructor.
 The student and clinical instructor will fill out the Forsyth Tech Exposure Report and forward to the ADN Department Chair. - The student is required to report all accidents, injuries, and medical emergencies to campus police and complete all required documentation.